joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/24/us/california-snow-tracker-map.html?searchResultPosition=6

 **Tell Us What’s Wild Around You**\
-`We’d love to hear about the animals in your city.`\
+`We’d love to hear about the wildlife in your life, especially if you live in a city.`\
 https://nytimes.com/2023/02/24/climate/city-wildlife-feedback.html?searchResultPosition=7

 **Their Retirement Plan Did Not Include Being Forced to Sell Their Condo**\